Cryptkeeper/fseq-file-format/README.md

 # FSEQ File Format
 A third-party reverse engineering of the *version 2* FSEQ (`.fseq`) "Falcon sequence" file format, derived from the [Falcon Player](https://github.com/FalconChristmas/fpp) ("fpp") software implementation and its usage in [xLights](https://github.com/smeighan/xLights).
 FSEQ is a time series file format used to describe channel output states, typically for controlling lighting equipment.

-Sparse first-party documentation concerning the file format, as well as its sister format [ESEQ](https://github.com/FalconChristmas/fpp/blob/master/docs/ESEQ_Effect_Sequence_file_format.txt), is available in the [fpp repository](https://github.com/FalconChristmas/fpp/blob/master/docs/FSEQ_Sequence_File_Format.txt).
+First-party documentation concerning the file format, as well as the [ESEQ](https://github.com/FalconChristmas/fpp/blob/master/docs/ESEQ_Effect_Sequence_file_format.txt) file format, is available in the [fpp repository](https://github.com/FalconChristmas/fpp/blob/master/docs/FSEQ_Sequence_File_Format.txt).

 Given the reverse engineered nature, this documentation should be considered incomplete, incorrect and outdated.